seqscope/NovaScope/docs/fulldoc/rules/sdgeAR_segment_ficture.md

 ### (1) hexagon-indexed SGE

 **Description**: This output consists of an SGE formatted by segmenting pixels into hexagonal units.
 The size of the hexagons is defined by the user.
-The format of this SGE conforms to the 10x genome standard.
+The format of this SGE conforms to the 10x genomics standard.

 **File Naming Convention**:
 ```